gsmolinski/dedupewider/README.md

 status](https://www.r-pkg.org/badges/version/dedupewider)](https://CRAN.R-project.org/package=dedupewider)
 <!-- badges: end -->

-Duplicated data can exists in different rows and columns and user may need to treat observations (rows) connected by duplicated data as one observation, e.g. companies can belong to one family (and thus: be one company) by sharing some telephone numbers.
+Duplicated data can exist in different rows and columns and user may need to treat observations (rows) connected by duplicated data as one observation, e.g. companies can belong to one family (and thus: be one company) by sharing some telephone numbers.
 This package provides a